rangercoder/Gradientgpt-frontend/README.md

 ## Backend & API
 - Backend Hosted at: [https://gradientgpt.vercel.app/](https://gradientgpt.vercel.app/)

-Note: The backend is hosted seperately on vercel and has a seprate repository on github because it was causing conflicts while being hosted.
+Note: The backend is hosted separately on vercel and has a separate repository on Git Hub because it was causing conflicts while being hosted.
 Sincere  apologies for the inconvenience.
 - Backend GitHub Repository: [https://github.com/rangercoder/Gradientgpt](https://github.com/rangercoder/Gradientgpt)
 - Docker Image: [https://hub.docker.com/r/fixxer9912/image01/tags](https://hub.docker.com/r/fixxer9912/image01/tags)

 ## Features
 - **User View**:
   - Interact with the chatbot.
-  - Get Response in structred json  format. that can be further used for processing .
+  - Get Response in structured json  format. that can be further used for processing .
   ```bash
   {
     "summary": "string",